SerenicuS/custom-shell/README.md

 | `help` | `tellme` | Show command help |
 | `exit` | `mayileave` | Exit terminal |

-*P.S.*: Harold is the only one she knows, so do not make her angry!
+*P.S.*: Harold is the only one she recognizes, so don't make her angry.